 If I had to choose just one method to connect project parts for the rest of my woodworking career, the dowel joint would probably be it.
-Strong, precise, hidden and versatile, the only danger is that dowel joints seem so very simple at first glance.
-Simplicity makes it easy to underestimate the importance of getting key details correct, and it’s here where trouble sneaks in.
+Strong, precise, hidden and versatile, the only danger is that dowel joints seem so very simple at first glance that it’s easy to under-estimate them.
+Simplicity also makes it easy to overlooked the importance of getting key details correct for dowel joints to work properly, and it’s here where trouble sneaks in.
 But get the basics right and the dowel joint will become one of your all-time favourites, too.

 Alignment of holes, precision of dowels, tight joint assembly.
 These three essentials are behind every perfect dowel joint, and the first thing to understand is also the most important.
 Great dowel joinery only happens when drilling dowel holes is mechanically guided in some way.
 This is why dowel jigs were invented.
 They’re metal tools that guide the angle and location of drill bits in a hand-held drill as they bore into wood.
 There are lots of dowel jigs on the market, but the best I’ve used so far is designed and made in Canada.
 Dowelmax (www.dowelmax.com; 250.764.1770) is the product of the father and son team of Jim and Mike Lindsay.
 It offers the kind of precision, versatility and durability that you can build your woodworking life around.
 You can also use a drill press to complete dowel holes, either directly or to create your own drilling jig blocks made of hardwood.
 In fact, sometimes this is the very best way to bore holes for joint dowels.
 It’s amazing how accurate hardwood blocks can be if they’re made right.